November 2023: Fundraising Copywriting - Part 2

 "It can take 18 to 24 months to break even on some forms of donor recruitment activity.
 This is partly because the sector struggles with retention.
 In the US right now, only 2 out of 10 newly acquired cash donors will give again next year.
 We arrived at this sorry state because boards were only ever interested in the immediate return on investment.
 So it made sense for fundraisers to recruit as many people as possible, so the initial statistics look good.
 But of course, if we recruit the wrong donors just to punch the initial ROI, the longer-term performance will tank.
 And that’s exactly where the sector is.
 Charities routinely acquire people who they know will never give again."

-We are all guilty of writing a piece of fundraising content for anyone who might possibly be on our list, with the goal of not making anyone feel left out.
+We are all guilty of writing a piece of fundraising content for anyone who might possibly read it, with the goal of not making anyone feel left out.

 If you write on eggshells, afraid that some supporters will realize your organization isn't exactly what they thought and will unsubscribe, your content will be anemic.

-I dare you to write all of your year-end content with a specific superfan in mind.
+I dare you to write all of your year-end content with one specific superfan in mind.
 Write it all for the person who has a very personal tie to the cause.
 Write it all for the person who cares about this issue above all others.
-Write for the donor who proudly identifies as someone who cares about [your cause].
+Write for the donor who proudly identifies as a supporter of your organization.

 If you don't, you won't write with enough conviction or enthusiasm.
-Your superfans won't feel seen, and they will go find a home somewhere else.
+Your fans won't feel warm and cozy, so they will go find a home somewhere else.

 I'm so glad I invested in this fundraising copywriting course.
 Highly recommend.
 Wish me luck on the final assignment!

-If you work to integrate these tips into your year-end content, I would love to hear how your campaign performs.
+If you work to integrate these tips into your year-end content, let me know how your campaign performs.

-One final tip: Don't think about each piece of year-end content in isolation.
+One final tip: Don't measure each piece of year-end content in isolation.
 Your stories and messages of gratitude won't drive as many gifts as the "last chance" emails, but I promise, they're boosting the final number—and the relationships.

 I'm thankful for you and your readership!